 Start with Comments

-For longer blocks, press once to start, press again to stop.
-Better than holding Fn for multi-line dictation.
+Press once to start, press again to stop.
+Easier than holding Fn for multi-line dictation.

-Some VS Code extensions offer voice input, but they typically require an internet connection, only work within VS Code, don't handle code syntax, and send your code to third-party servers.
-Whisperer is system-wide, fully offline, and has Code Mode specifically designed for programming syntax.
+There are VS Code extensions that do voice input.
+They mostly require internet, only work inside VS Code, don't understand code syntax, and send your dictation to some server.
+Whisperer runs offline, works everywhere on your Mac, and Code Mode actually handles programming syntax.

 Related: Voice Coding Guide, Code Mode, Voice Coding with Cursor, How to Dictate Code.
 See pricing and all features.